nrschroeder-su/nrschroeder-su/README.md

-- 👋 Hi, I’m @nrschroeder-su
+- 👋 Hi, I’m Noah @nrschroeder-su
-- 👀 I’m interested in web design, data analysis, and the automotive (technology) field.
+- 👀 I’m interested in Software Development and Data Analytics.
 - 🌱 I’m currently learning how to utilize external api's to make web pages more interactive and working on NFT projects.
 - 💞️ I’m looking to collaborate on (a future ios/android application)
 - 📫 How to reach me = email @ nrschroe@syr.edu